ESAOpenSR/SRGAN/paper/paper.md

 The standard discriminator follows the original SRGAN \cite{ledig2017photo} design and evaluates the realism of the entire super-resolved image and the actual HR image.
 It stacks a sequence of strided convolutional layers with progressively increasing feature channels, an adaptive average pooling layer to a fixed spatial size, and two fully connected layers producing a scalar real/fake score.
 This 'global' discriminator promotes coherent large-scale structure and overall photorealism.

 The `PatchGANDiscriminator` instead outputs a grid of patch-level predictions, classifying each overlapping region as real or fake.
-Built upon the CycleGAN/pix2pix [@cyclegan] [@px2px] reference implementation, it uses a configurable number of convolutional layers and normalization schemes (batch, instance, or none).
+Built upon the CycleGAN/pix2pix [@cyclegan; @px2px] reference implementation, it uses a configurable number of convolutional layers and normalization schemes (batch, instance, or none).
 The resulting patch map acts as a spatial realism prior, emphasizing texture fidelity and fine detail.

 Finally, the `ESRGANDiscriminator` mirrors the deeper VGG-style stack from ESRGAN.
 Its `base_channels` and fully connected `linear_size` can be tuned to match the generator capacity, offering an aggressive adversarial signal when paired with RRDB-based generators.